 - Communicates and interprets the results to public and private policymakers

-Please check the Funding page for more information about the research funded by HEI Energy.
+Please check the Research page for more information about the research funded by HEI Energy.

 Those who need high-quality, impartial science to inform decisions about unconventional oil and natural gas development (UOGD) including: